DIAGNijmegen/website-content/content/pages/projects/vaccine_candidate_prediction.md

 Energy patterns at the atom level should be universally applicable to data that are not seen in the training set.
 MHC structures are highly conserved (i.e., different alleles have almost the same structures).
 So MHC structures should be able to drastically reduce the need for training data.
 Our 3D structure based approach can also naturally deal with peptides with different lengths, a challenge for typical machine learning algorithms that take fixed-length input.

-This will be done by using a 3D convolutional neural network algorithm (our DeepRank software https://www.nature.com/articles/s41467-021-27396-0) trained on
+This will be done by using a 3D convolutional neural network algorithm (our [DeepRank software](https://www.nature.com/articles/s41467-021-27396-0)) trained on
-3D models for peptide:MHC complexes generated with high-accuracy package (our PANDORA software https://www.frontiersin.org/articles/10.3389/fimmu.2022.878762/full).
+3D models for peptide:MHC complexes generated with high-accuracy package (our [PANDORA software](https://www.frontiersin.org/articles/10.3389/fimmu.2022.878762/full)).
 The solution provided allows to address the issue of predicting binding affinity between peptide and MHC with a new approach paving the way for further investigation concerning a structure based prediction on unseen data.

 ## Data